After years of negotiation, a trade deal was struck at the eleventh hour, which is good news.

 The biggest issues for the sector post Brexit include touring, employment restrictions on EU nationals and trading arrangements for physical music, as well as of course influencing EU decisions that will continue to have an impact.

-IMPALA continues to work alongside AIM to support labels in the UK, and of course continental European companies in their relations with their UK partners.
+In parallel, IMPALA continues to work alongside AIM to support labels in the UK, and of course continental European companies in their relations with their UK partners.
 IMPALA and AIM have issued a joint call on UK and EU officials to get back to negotiating table and ensure visa-free touring across Europe.
 It cannot be that UK musicians and crews touring in Europe face more burdens than even some “third country” nationals.
 IMPALA will keep pushing hard for an outcome that recognises the contribution of touring musicians and their crews to European culture and allows them to continue to tour all across Europe seamlessly.

 A real sector-specific approach when it comes to music, is important to allow the European music market to operate without being constrained by the membership or non-membership to the EU.